v3io/iguazio_api_examples/README.md

-# igz_api_examples
+# iguazio_api_examples

-This repository contains code examples describing the usage of iguazio API
+This repository contains code examples that demonstrate how to use the Iguazio Data Science Platform APIs.